What Is Glycemic Control?

 Unexplained weight loss

-Despite preserved or increased appetite, the inability to use glucose appropriately leads to muscle and fat catabolism.
+Despite preserved or increased appetite, impaired glucose utilization leads to muscle and fat catabolism.

 4. 04